I Tried Mystery Shopping and Failed Miserably: 4 Things I Did Wrong

 Had we done this, we could have saved up to another 1% on the gift card, plus the 1% cash back Ebates offers on Raise orders.
 If you have a rewards credit card, you can use it to pay on Raise and get those rewards, too.
 This is a pretty deep stack, but the extra savings are well worth it!

 And don’t forget to check out what you can get in cash back on from Ibotta.
 Just snap pictures of your receipts, and let the cash flow back into your account.

 4. I Bought Items With Fuel Rewards

 Gasoline is the second-largest drain on my bank account that doesn’t have a roof over it, so my wife and I maximize fuel rewards (thanks, Fuel Rewards Network).
-Because Winn-Dixie fuelperks! is an FRN partner, we made sure to shop mostly products with bonus perks.
+Because the stores I shopped were FRN partners, we made sure to shop mostly products with additional fuel savings.

 At the end of our first group of stores, we’d earned 75 cents off per gallon.
 Holy 1999 gas prices, Batman!